weaponsforge/vitexperiments/docs/CODING_STYLE.md

        fetch(DISCUSSIONS_API)
    ❌ fetch("/api/v1/discussions")
    ```

-- React components
+#### ⚛️ React Components

 - Keep React components focused on **UI (JSX/HTML)** with minimal logic.
 Whenever possible, separate logic and data handling into custom **React hooks** (`"containers"`), and use components solely for rendering.
 - Name **component files and function names** using **PascalCase** (e.g., `FeatureOne.tsx`).
 - Use **TypeScript interfaces or types** to define props instead of PropTypes.
 - Make good use of **component composition** — build small, focused components that can be composed together.
 Avoid defining multiple components in a single file.
 - Place **globally reusable UI or layout components** in the `📂 /src/components` (ui or layout) subfolders.

-- Rendering optimization
+#### ⚡ Rendering Optimization

 - Avoid complex expressions (e.g., ternary conditions, computations) directly inside the return() block of a React component.
 Instead, compute values beforehand and store them in named variables for cleaner, more readable JSX.
 - Use `useMemo()` and `useCallback()` to memoize values and functions where appropriate, especially when passing props to child components or dealing with expensive computations.
 - Observe the React profiler from the [React Developer Tools](https://react.dev/learn/react-developer-tools) to determine which component/s may need rendering optimizations from time to time.

-- Code documentation
+#### 📄 Code Documentation

 - Use **JSDoc-style comments** to document function parameters, return types, and TypeScript type or interface definitions.
 - Add **minimal but meaningful inline comments** where necessary to clarify intent, especially for complex or non-obvious logic.
 - Use **descriptive and self-explanatory variable names** to reduce the need for excessive comments and improve overall code readability.

 @weaponsforge<br>
 20250708